lightalchemist/jekyll-now/about.md

 permalink: /about/
 ---

-This site contains short technical notes that I find useful.
+This site contains short technical notes on Machine Learning, Math, and Programming.